rokicki/type3search/README.md

 # Current Status

 I have implemented the changes to dvips (except for making it optional and fully documenting the implementation).
-I have not yet implemented some new ideas and will be revising this implementation.
 I also have the experimental
 code in this directory so you can see the impact without needing to rebuild dvips.